God Has a Unity In His Will and Messages

 These acts of faithful trusting service are all the same as those that were performed by the apostles in their acceptance of the lordship of Jesus in their lives and their efforts to “witness” to God’s glorious grace and transforming power in His Spirit.
 The relationship between God’s faithful servants in the Old Testament records and those in the New Testament and since then in the history of Christianity is constantly the same matter of trusting obedient service for God’s glory beyond the “laws of Moses” and the “sacrifices” in the Temple and the rituals of worship in the annual festivals of the Jews.

 Jesus in His incarnated status as God’s “servant” in this world is the only person who has been completely perfect enough to lead God’s “people” and those who would “follow” Him and obey His instructions to consistently experience God’s providential care for what is “good” and His delivering power from all that is “evil” in the “land” where God placed them.
-It is this Jesus who is going to personally return to this earth to complete God’s redemptive work of His human creatures and in this earth that has been corrupted by their rebellious refusals to trust God.
+Jesus is the personal expression of God’s will and glory in heaven and earth, and the acceptance of Him as Lord is God’s final call to His human creatures to trust Him.
+It is this Jesus who is going to personally return to this earth to complete God’s redemptive work of His human creatures in this earth that has been corrupted by their rebellious refusals to trust God, and He will do this by establishing the Kingdom of God on this earth where God’s glory will be displayed until He creates “new heavens and a new earth” (Isaiah 65:17).

 In the meantime, God’s work of redemption in relationship with His called servants is always a matter of trusting service in response to His specific instructions and gracious powers and gifts.
 It is not a matter of creeds of believed words and cited ancient laws.
 There is no way to live in this world in an experience of God’s gracious forgiveness and safety and peace except as one surrenders his or her willful choices to God’s Spirit of trusting love to “God” and service to one’s “neighbor” in a personal relationship with God.
 The will and message of God throughout the Bible is that faith is an experience that comes from trusting God.
 It is not a static creed of doctrines and God’s promises that are just to be memorized and repeated in times of need and danger.